dhurlburtusa/shortcuts/misc/misc-cheat_sheet.md

 See http://www.lipsum.com/ and http://baconipsum.com/.

+## Solidus or Not to Solidus

+I have not finalized on my decision here, but this is what I am thinking:

+1. URLs: Include a solidus at the end for directory paths such as used in `BASE_URL` like configs.
+2. Paths: Include a solidus at the end for directory paths such as used in `ROOT_PATH` like configs.

 ## [MetaSyntactic Variables](https://en.wikipedia.org/wiki/Metasyntactic_variable)

 foo, bar, baz, qux, quux, corge, grault, garply, waldo, fred, plugh, xyzzy, thud